-Enter the code MONEYAFTERGRAD when you sign up for KOHO and receive 1% bonus cash-back on all your purchases for 90 days!
+Enter the code MONEYAFTERGRAD as your KOHO referral code when you sign up for KOHO and receive 1% bonus cash-back on all your purchases for 90 days!

 How to get your KOHO card

 - Sign up for KOHO using the code MONEYAFTERGRAD